 You’re probably planning on sending your own mom a card, but are you going to send cards to other mothers as well?
 The average consumer buys 2.8 Mother’s Day cards, so most people are buying for more than just their own mom (like, say, for their grandmothers, wives, mothers-in-law, sisters, or friends).
 In fact, 57 percent of mothers says they’ve received Mother’s Day gifts from non-family members.

-9. Statistics show dads need to step it up.
+9. Statistics show dads need to step it up on Mother's Day.

 While everyone knows you need to get something for your mother, 47 percent of moms think that dads should buy the mother of their kids a gift.
 Don’t hold your breath though, moms: Only 6 percent of dads agree!

 10. Moms still come out ahead for mother's day.